timnon/pyschedule/README.md

 ```
 MakeSpan = S.Task('MakeSpan')
 S += MakeSpan > {green_post,red_post}
-S += MakeSpan # add the makespan to scenario for use as objective
+S += MakeSpan*1 # add the makespan to scenario for use as objective
 ```

 Finally Bob gets a call from the owner of the green bike which offers to give them a huge tip if they manage to finish his bike as early as possible.
 After talking with Alice, they give a six times higher priority to the green one, which translates into the following flow-time objective (six times the completion time of the green bike to one time of the red one):